-Therapy for Lymphedema is applied to your unaffected areas first, making it possible for the fluid to move out of the affected area, or as we say, “decongest.”
-And un-compromised system that is receiving MLD for toxin removal, autoimmune benefits or similar things, will not necessarily follow the same sequence as for lymphedema.
-The exception is plastic surgery recovery as there is often an area affected that needs specific draining.
+MLD Therapy for Lymphedema is applied to your unaffected areas first, making it possible for the fluid to move out of the affected area, or as we say, “decongest.”
+An uncompromised lymphatic system that is receiving MLD for toxin removal, autoimmune benefits or similar things, will not necessarily follow the same sequence as for lymphedema.
+The exception is plastic surgery recovery, as there is often an area affected that needs specific draining.

 Deep breathing techniques called diaphragmatic breathing are usually done at the beginning and end of a therapy session to help open your deep lymphatic pathways.
 It’s not only relaxing, but it helps increase movement of fluid toward your heart.